Allison Danger: Shimmer Women Athletes (2005–2013)

-Other promotions

-In late 2009 Danger made her return for Jersey All Pro Wrestling in their Women's Division.
-At the beginning she was scheduled to make a comeback against Daizee Haze but she attacked her in the backstage making Daizee unable to compete.
-She was replaced by Portuguese Princess Ariel but Allison still got the win.
-On January 9, 2010, Allison lost to Sassy Stephanie but after the match she brutally attacked her injuring her too.

-In mid 2011, Danger joined Adrenaline Unleashed Pro Wrestling in Las Vegas Nevada as the weekly instructor for the women's training in addition to the men's/women's/teen wrestling and core training.
-There was one very memorable match Allison Danger had with Allie Parker.
-During this match, Allison was wearing her trademark spandex tights.
-Her name "Danger" was printed vertically on the left side of her spandex tights.
+WWE (2021–2022)

-On October 8, 2021, it was reported Corino was signed by WWE as Performance Center coach, after guest coaching at the facility in May of the same year.
+On October 8, 2021, it was reported that Corino was signed by WWE as WWE Performance Center coach, after having been a guest coach at the facility in May of the same year.
 Joining her brother Steve Corino, at that time trainer and producer, Allison Corino was highly acclaimed on her job with the female recruits; however, her stint was cut short when she was released from her contract on January 5, 2022.
-In an interview conducted with Renee Paquette in July 2022, Corino stated that her stint in WWE had left in financial and emotional ruin, as taking on the job required her to take on a new home in Florida just after her husband had purchased a new house in the Carolinas to take on a job there.
-When WWE released her just 3 months into the new job, Corino was left unemployed in a state she had no connection to and stuck in a lease she could not break.
+In an interview conducted with Renee Paquette in July 2022, Corino stated that her stint in WWE had left her in financial and emotional ruin, as taking on the job required her to rent a new home in Florida just after her husband had purchased a new house in the Carolinas.
+When WWE released her just three months into the new job, Corino was left unemployed in a state she had no connection to and stuck in a lease she could not break.
 On July 9, it was confirmed that Corino joined Maria Kanellis' new promotion Women's Wrestling Army (WWA) as a coach.

 Personal life

 Corino attended Perkiomen Valley High School in Collegeville, Pennsylvania, where she was a cheerleader and took part in field hockey, softball and track running.
 After graduating from high school, she played ice hockey for two years.

 Corino married Swiss professional wrestler Marco Jaggi, known professionally as Ares, in 2008.
-She gave birth to their first child, a daughter named Kendall Grace, in February 2009.
+The couple have one child together.

 In May 2010, Corino launched her own podcast at the women's wrestling website Diva-Dirt.com.
 The show is co-hosted by her SHIMMER colleague Amber Gertner who appears as the backstage interviewer for the promotion.